FPR-to-GPR and GPR-to-FPR

 Standard OpenPower conversion

-This conversion, instead of exact IEEE754 Compliance, performs "saturation with NaN converted to minimum valid integer".
+This conversion performs "saturation with NaN converted to minimum valid integer".
 This is also exactly the same as the x86 ISA conversion semantics.
 OpenPOWER however has instructions for both:

 - rounding mode read from FPSCR